0x41424142/jakes-blog/docs/blog/posts/putting-a-site-on-cf.md

 `mkdocs-material` has a built-in way to add a favicon.
 I just had to add the icon to the `docs/imgs/` directory.

 ### Final styling touches with `mkdocs.yml`

+This is not the full `mkdocs.yml` file, but it should give you an idea of what I did.
+I added a dark mode toggle and some other things.

 ```yaml
 theme: